 Part of the Three Valleys ski domain, the largest connected ski area in the world, sunny Méribel has 600km of groomed pistes on the doorstep, catering to all abilities.
 As well as a diverse ski offering, the resort is broken up into five distinct areas, each with a different atmosphere and appeal.

-One of the liveliest resorts in the Three Valleys, Méribel has a fantastic après-ski scene as well as plenty of activities to enjoy off the slopes, such as ice skating and swimming at the Olympic Sports Centre or treating yourself to some well-deserved relaxation at one of the resort’s spas.
+One of the liveliest resorts in the Three Valleys, property for sale in Méribel is a great investment for those seeking a resort with a fantastic après-ski scene as well as plenty of activities to enjoy off the slopes, such as ice skating and swimming at the Olympic Sports Centre or treating yourself to some well-deserved relaxation at one of the resort’s spas.

 In Méribel, prices vary considerably and the higher you are in the resort, the higher the property prices tend to be.
 This means that it is possible to find a property to suit most budgets.
 Le Rond Point des Pistes, Méribel’s highest and sunniest neighbourhood, is the most expensive part of the resort.

 Thanks to the resort's international acclaim, properties here have strong rental appeal meaning you can generate rental income when you are not staying at your property.

 The resort is mainly south-west facing and the mountain in front doesn’t obstruct the natural light so you can enjoy it until the day’s last ray of sun.
 Many properties in have unobstructed views over the valley.

 Over the past five years, the Rond Point des Pistes area has undergone an exciting period of renovation with Olympic-era hotels being transformed into stunning apartments for sale, injecting a new lease of life into this prestigious part of the resort.